 The Sign-Up Process

 To begin the process, you will need to complete an application form.
 Then, a member of the clinical research study team will contact you and ask you some questions to determine if you qualify for your selected study.
 If you meet the minimum pre-screening qualifications, you will be asked to schedule your first appointment.

 During the first visit, you will receive an Informed Consent Form (ICF) explaining the study’s details and a copy of the events in the study schedule.
 Depending on the study, you may receive a free study-related physical to check that you qualify for the clinical research study.
 It may include the following components:

 - Measuring your height and weight

 - Taking your vitals (temperature, blood pressure, pulse)

 - Collecting blood and urine samples for analysis

 - Testing your heart with an electrocardiogram (ECG)

-- Performing other diagnostic tests as required by the clinical trial protocol
+- Performing other diagnostic tests as required by the clinical research study protocol

 Every study is different, but typically the physical will take about 60 minutes.
 Afterward, the researchers will let you know if you qualify for the study you selected.
 If you aren’t selected for the study, keep an eye out for future studies that interest you.